prestonharberts/bib/Bible/1chron16.md

 > To Israel as a lasting promise,
 ###### 18
 > Saying, “To you I will give the land of Canaan
->  “ As the portion of your inheritance.”
+> “As the portion of your inheritance.”
 ###### 19
 > When they were few in number,
 > Just a very few, and foreign residents within it,